 This Affirmative Marketing Plan, based on the U.S. Department of Housing and Urban Development (HUD) regulations, outlines the policies and procedures for housing activities.
 Procedures are established to affirmatively market units financed through the program.
 The procedures cover dissemination of information, technical assistance to homeowners, project management, reporting requirements, and project review.

-The goal is to ensure that eligible persons from all racial, ethnic, national origin, religious, familial status, the disabled, special needs, gender groups, and populations least likely to apply for assistance are given the opportunity to rehabilitate their primary residence which sustained damages due to Hurricane Michael land/or its after-effects.
+The goal is to ensure that eligible persons from all racial, ethnic, national origin, religious, familial status, the disabled, special needs, gender groups, and populations least likely to apply for assistance are given the opportunity to rehabilitate their primary residence which sustained damage due to Hurricane Michael land/or its after-effects.

 In accordance with the affirmative marketing policies and procedures, program participants will be informed about available opportunities and supporting requirements through counselors, printed and electronic materials, publications, direct contact, workshops/seminars, and the placement of flyers/posters in public facilities.